JackieDai/RichDadAndPoorDad/004 Chapter One/Chapter One 20.md

 >
 > ![](https://ydlunacommon-cdn.nosdn.127.net/481ee9ca85686e21002d2abc2a05c511.jpg?)

 “Most people have a price.
-And they have a price because of human emotions named fear and greed.
+And they have a price because of human emotions named fear and **greed**.
 First, the fear of being without money **motivates** us to work hard, and then once we get that paycheck, greed or desire starts us thinking about all the wonderful things money can buy.
 The pattern is then set.”

 ---